smoreira1/BLMarketing/readme.md

 ## QWIK set up

+1. Development:

-1. Navigate to qwik-app and run npm install
+- a.
+Navigate to qwik-app and run npm install
-2. run 'npm run dev'
+- b. run 'npm run dev'
+- c.
+You now should have a local server that will hot reload on development changes.

+2. Testing:

+- a.
+Navigate to qwik-app run ''

+3. e2e Testing:

+- a.

+4. More:
+1. Check out the package.json to review all possible scripts and features.

 ## Java Spring Boot Setup

+1. In resources/application.properties ensure these settings are pointing to your local docker container.

 ## AWS DynamoDB

+1. Ensure docker is runnning on your device.
-1. Navgiate to dynamodb
+2. Navgiate to dynamodb
-2. run 'docker compose up'
+3. run 'docker compose up'
+4. You should now have docker images running locally for the application to interact with.

 # Continuous Integration

+1. Don't branch.
-1. Azure pipeline on Azure Dev Ops will run the build, test and deploy to the trunk web app, be alert for any potential failures.
+2. Azure pipeline on Azure Dev Ops will run the build, test and deploy to the trunk web app, be alert for any potential failures.